Do you own all of these essential home tools?

 Impact Driver

-An impact driver is great to have around for driving any type of long or think screw into wood.
-For example – you’re going to want an impact driver to drive lag screws into studs for installing a TV mount.
+An impact driver is great to have around for driving any type of long or large screw into wood.
+For example - you're going to want an impact driver to drive lag screws into studs for installing a TV mount.
 Impact drivers make otherwise tiring screw driving activities easy.
-I recommend the RIDGID GIDDS2-3554587 18V Drill And Impact Driver Kit.
-That way you can save money on buying the drill and impact driver separately.
-I own this exact kit, and I love it.

 Drill Bit Set